jayvynl/django-clickhouse-backend/docs/Configurations.md

 By default, django will add a field named `id` as auto increasing primary key.

-- AutoField

-  Mapped to clickhouse Int32 data type.
-You should generate this unique id yourself.

-- BigAutoField

-  Mapped to clickhouse Int64 data type.
+Django `AutoField`, `SmallAutoField` and `BigAutoField` ar mapped to clickhouse Int64 data type.
 If primary key is not specified when insert data, then `clickhouse_driver.idworker.id_worker` is used to generate this unique id.

-  Default id_worker is an instance of `clickhouse.idworker.snowflake.SnowflakeIDWorker` which implement [twitter snowflake id](https://en.wikipedia.org/wiki/Snowflake_ID).
+Default `id_worker` is an instance of `clickhouse.idworker.snowflake.SnowflakeIDWorker` which implement [twitter snowflake id](https://en.wikipedia.org/wiki/Snowflake_ID).
 If data insertions happen on multiple datacenter, server, process or thread, you should ensure uniqueness of (CLICKHOUSE_WORKER_ID, CLICKHOUSE_DATACENTER_ID) environment variable.
 Because work_id and datacenter_id are 5 bits, they should be an integer between 0 and 31.
 CLICKHOUSE_WORKER_ID default to 0, CLICKHOUSE_DATACENTER_ID will be generated randomly if not provided.

 `clickhouse.idworker.snowflake.SnowflakeIDWorker` is not thread safe.
 You could inherit `clickhouse.idworker.base.BaseIDWorker` and implement one, then set `CLICKHOUSE_ID_WORKER` in `settings.py` to doted import path of your IDWorker instance.

-Django use a table named `django_migrations` to track migration files.
-ID field should be BigAutoField, so that IDWorker can generate unique id for you.
-After Django 3.2，a new [config `DEFAULT_AUTO_FIELD`](https://docs.djangoproject.com/en/4.1/releases/3.2/#customizing-type-of-auto-created-primary-keys) is introduced to control field type of default primary key.
-So `DEFAULT_AUTO_FIELD = 'django.db.models.BigAutoField'` is required if you want to use migrations with django clickhouse backend.